 - Leaky pump seal: While you’re looking under the dishwasher, check the seal around the water pump.
 You know it’s leaking if you see water dripping from the pump housing or motor.
 To remedy this problem, remove the pump and replace the rubber seal.

 - Float switch problem: If the dishwasher tub gets too full, the doors are more likely to leak.
-The purpose of the float switch is to prevent the dishwasher from overfilling with water.
+A float switch helps prevent dishwashers from overfilling.
 If the float switch is caught on something, it may not work properly.
 Replacing this mechanism should solve the problem.

 - Drainage issue: If the water doesn’t drain adequately during a dishwasher cycle, this can cause the water level to rise higher than intended.
 Check the filter at the bottom of the dishwasher tub for a clog that could be preventing proper drainage.

 - Dishwasher sitting crooked: The appliance must sit level to work correctly.
 Set a carpenter’s level on the rail where the bottom rack rolls to see if the dishwasher is level from front to back.
 Set the level on the open door to see if the dishwasher is level from left to right.
 If needed, adjust the leveling screws on the front legs using your fingers or an open-end adjustable wrench until the appliance is no longer crooked.

-Mr. Rooter Plumbing has experience providing dishwasher installation and repair.
+Do you have a leaking dishwasher but aren’t prepared to fix the issue on your own?
+Not a problem!
+Mr. Rooter Plumbing provides expert dishwasher installation and repair.
 We can also meet all your other kitchen plumbing needs.
 If your attempts to fix your leaky dishwasher fail, schedule your repair appointment online or call us at (855) 982-2028.